 We reported one deficiency involving internal control over financial reporting for the District's extracurricular student activities that we consider to be a material weakness.
 The District reports student activities on a cash basis, and has not established procedures to assure that all cash collections are recorded in the accounting records.
 Procedures such as the use and reconciliation of pre-numbered receipts, pre-numbered admission tickets for events, and inventory controls over items sold for fundraisers would help strengthen the controls in this area.

-We also issued a report on compliance with the Minnesota Department of Education's (MDE) Manual for Activity Fund Accounting, in which we reported the finding listed below as a result of that testing as further detailed in the Schedule of Findings and Corrective Action.
+We also issued a report on compliance with the Minnesota Department of Education's (MDE) Manual for Activity Fund Accounting, in which we reported no findings as a result of that.